 When these agents are added as machines in the Stork Server UI, both a localhost address and a port specific to a given container must be specified.
-This is a list of ports for particular Rake tasks and containers:
+This is a list of containers can be found in Docker Containers for Development section.